A proposed chapter will be added to an AICPA Audit and Accounting Guide.

 The IASB revised its definition of “material” in an effort to make it easier for companies to decide which information is important enough to include in their financial statements.

 The AICPA Financial Reporting Executive Committee (FinREC) issued a working draft of an accounting issue related to the implementation of FASB’s new standard on accounting for credit losses.

-FASB proposed adding a new U.S. benchmark interest rate to the list of rates permitted in the application of hedge accounting.
+FASB expanded the list of benchmark interest rates that are permissible in the application of hedge accounting.

 The Federal Accounting Standards Advisory Board (FASAB) is asking for public comment on a proposal to clarify the implementation of materiality concepts in the issuance of federal financial statements.

 A new guide focuses on lenders and insurance companies.

 FASB issued minor amendments, targeted changes, and a proposal addressing lessors' implementation challenges.

 A new standard creates targeted changes for long-duration contracts.